Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 `@property` and `@classmethod` are built-in Python decorators -- Python itself provides this functionality.
 Below, we will discuss how to write your own decorators.

 So far we’ve seen decorators used with functions and methods, like `@property` and `@classmethod`.
-But decorators can also be used with classes.
+However, decorators can also be used with *classes*.
 One useful example is the built-in `@dataclass` decorator, which lets you quickly and conveniently define simple classes for storing structured data, without needing an `__init__` method.

 ```Python
 from dataclasses import dataclass